CoDyPhin/FEUP-PLOG/README.md

 ## Valid moves - [ai.pl](Proj1/ai.pl) & [input.pl](Proj1/input.pl)

 To obtain a list of all possible moves for a given Player, we implemented the predicate ``valid_moves(+GameState, +Player, -ListOfMoves)``.
 This gives (using the findall predicate from library lists) a list that includes all possible moves (Row and Column), as well as the board state after playing that move.
-This is done using the auxiliary predicate testMove.
+This is done using the auxiliary predicate ``testMove``.
-Regarding user input/move verification, we implemented the predicate readInput.
+Regarding user input/move verification, we implemented the predicate ``readInput``.
 This reads user input and verifies if it's valid, this is, if the position is part of the board and if that position is not already occupied by another piece.
 Additionally, regarding computer input/move generation, we implemented the predicate ``choose_move(+GameState, +Player, +Level, -Move)``.
 More can be read about this predicate in the section "Computer Move".

 ## Move execution - [game.pl](Proj1/game.pl) & [utils.pl](Proj1/utils.pl)

 The execution of every (human and machine) move is completed using the predicate ``move(+GameState, +Move, -NewGameState)``.
-This predicate receives a list (Move) with the format ``[Row, Col, Player]`` and applies the move to the gamestate accordingly (using replaceInMatrix and repulsions predicates).
+This predicate receives a list (Move) with the format ``[Row, Col, Player]`` and applies the move to the gamestate accordingly (using ``replaceInMatrix`` and ``repulsions`` predicates).
-However, since the verification/generation is different depending wether it's a human or the machine playing, the predicate move is called in the predicate playMove, which also generates the move accordingly, using the predicates described in the section above (it also manipulates the value of ``Flag`` in order to deal with the 'Return to Main Menu' option in the Pause Menu).
+However, since the verification/generation is different depending wether it's a human or the machine playing, the predicate move is called in the predicate ``playMove``, which also generates the move accordingly, using the predicates described in the section above (it also manipulates the value of ``Flag`` in order to deal with the 'Return to Main Menu' option in the Pause Menu).